 function checkStatusType(status: any): boolean { if (typeof status === 'boolean') { return status; } else { throw new Error(`${status} is a ${typeof status}, not a boolean`); }}

-to check type of the argument and throw an error when the function is passed a value that is not the type we expect it to return (in our case, a boolean).
+We use typeof to check type of the argument and throw an error when the function is passed a value that is not the type we expect it to return (in our case, a boolean).

-Let's test this by assigning a string value to a variable with the any
+Let's test this by assigning a string value to a variable with the any type, and pass it to our type guard function.

 const userStatus: any = 'true';const checkedUserStatus: boolean = checkStatusType(userStatus);console.log(checkedUserStatus) // Error: false is a string, not a boolean

-Now let's try this again, with the function from the third party library that returns true
+Now let's try this again, with the function from the third party library that returns true or false as the any type.

 const userStatus: any = isUserActive();const checkedUserStatus: boolean = checkStatusType(userStatus);console.log(checkedUserStatus) // true